pgiacalo/PCB_Reverse_Engineering_Tool/README.md

 - **Vertical Flip**: Flip image top-to-bottom
 - Use these to correct image orientation

+**Black & White / Invert**
+- Click "Black & White" to enable edge-highlighted black/white rendering of the images (useful for emphasizing PCB traces and outlines).
+- Once enabled, the same button changes to "Invert"; click it to swap black and white.
+- The "Color Mode" button exits both Grayscale and Black & White/Invert, restoring full color.

 **Reset Transform**
 - Click "Reset Transform" to restore both images to original position, scale, and rotation
+  - Also restores full color by turning off Grayscale and Black & White/Invert

 ### Drawing Tools